Are you concerned about how taxes may impact you down the road? You're not alone. According to the

 “We always like to have a component [of a portfolio] with the potential not to be taxed in the future,” says Yeiter.
 One of the key benefits of a Roth IRA is that its growth isn’t taxed.
 So, over the long term, the tax you paid now on the Roth conversion effectively lowers as your assets grow, since it’s spread over a greater amount of money.

 Roth conversions can support your legacy plan, too.
-With the
+The

 2. Open a spousal IRA